Severe Weather Resources

 - Ask your insurance agent or company if your policy covers living expenses until repairs are made to your home.
 Many homeowners policies provide for temporary lodging and meal expenses up to 20 percent of the insured value of your home, if it is damaged.

 - Let contractors inspect your home only when you're watching.
 Some unscrupulous companies will cause damage to drive up the repair cost, and your insurance company will likely not cover the additional cost.

 - Your insurance company should send its adjuster to your property.
+Make sure your adjuster and company can contact you.
+If you have to move, give your insurance company and adjuster your temporary address and phone number.
 Make sure the adjuster has identification.
 Remember that insurance companies pay the adjusters and you should not be asked for any payment.